s3rius/s3wm/README.md

 🛠️⚙️This is a WIP project.
 Don't beleive in README ⚙️🛠️

-This project is a yet another `tilling layout manager`.
+This project is a yet another `Window manager`.

 Main Idea behind this project is `modularity` and window manager `configuration in Python`.